High-Protein Lentil Pancakes – Flip and Flavour (15 mins)

 Hopefully, you enjoy our lentil pancakes recipe and learn how to make vegetarian pancakes fluffy and delicious.
 Happy pancake breakfast!

 - Blend the egg, water, vanilla extract, banana, lentils, whole grain flour, baking powder, sugar and salt until you have a thick homogeneous batter.
-Some lentil streaks will be visible, but don’t worry, they won’t be noticeable when the pancakes are cooked.1 egg, 2 tbsp water, 1 tsp vanilla extract, 1 medium banana, ½ cup lentils, cooked, ½ cup whole grain flour, 1 ½ tsp baking powder, 1 tsp sugar, ½ tsp salt
+Some lentil streaks will be visible, but don’t worry, they won’t be noticeable when the pancakes are cooked.1 egg, 2 tbsp water, 1 tsp vanilla extract, 1 medium banana, ½ cup lentils, cooked, ½ cup wholegrain flour, 1 ½ tsp baking powder, 1 tsp sugar, Salt to taste

-- Heat a non-stick pan and add about ⅙ of the batter (the recipe makes 6 pancakes total).
-Turn the heat to low and cover with a lid.
+- Heat the butter in a non-stick pan and turn the heat to low-medium.
+Make 4 small pancakes or 2 medium ones.Cover with a lid if you have.
 Cook until the top of the pancake appears to be dry, then turn and cook until the bottom of the pancake has browned.
-Repeat with the rest of the batter.
+Repeat with the rest of the batter.1 tsp butter

-- Serve lentil banana pancakes with strawberries, maple syrup and low fat greek yogurt as toppings.½ cup strawberries, 1 tbsp maple syrup, ½ cup low fat Greek Yogurt
+- Serve lentil banana pancakes with strawberries, maple syrup and low fat greek yogurt as toppings.½ cup strawberries, 2 tsp maple syrup, ½ cup low fat Greek Yogurt

 - Be careful of not over blending the batter, this will activate the gluten and the pancakes won’t be as fluffy and soft.
 To facilitate the process add the liquid ingredients first to the blender.

 - These are great frozen and reheated in the oven.
 So for people who want a quick breakfast or snack you just have to make a few batches, freeze and reheat whenever you want.